MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 Each product has a unique product number, which allows missing attributes to be matched and appended to the Tableau export files.
+During this stage, basic **data cleaning and validation** is also performed to ensure data consistency.
+This includes checking for missing values, verifying product identifiers, standardizing attribute formats, and removing inconsistencies between the exported datasets and the reference product lists.

 ## ⚙️ Product Data Management